Stockman-Jr/grimwood/README.md

   * For the game to be clear to users at all times

 - - -
-## Game Design
+## Game & Page Design

-### Story and flow chart mapping
+### Flow chart mapping
 ![Flow Chart](/assets/images/grimwood_flow_chart.png)
-This is and updated flow chart of the game, since there has been some adjustments of the initial plan.
+This is the flow chart created with LucidChart, to act as a road map and show the the flow of the game.
 ## Interactions in the game
 Most of the interactions in the game are options for the user to choose from, which direction they want to go or what they'll do in an encounter with the creature.
+Options the user makes will provide different scenarios and outcomes.
 There are two items the user can pick up in this game, a modern flashlight and an old flashlight.
 The user won't be able to access certain places without one or the other.
-When the user reaches the abandoned house they will have an opportunity to investigate, and they will be able to investigate two places in order to find the second item, otherwise it's game over.
+When the user reaches the abandoned house they will have an opportunity to investigate, and they will be able to investigate two places in order to find the second item that's needed to progress further.
+## CSS
+The only CSS that was added for this project was to center the terminal and button, as well as adding a dark grey background color.

 - - -
 ## Features

 ### Existing Features

 #### Start screen
 ![Ascii Banner](assets/images/ascii_banner.png)